James A. Garfield: Election in 1862; Civil War years

-Under Chase's influence, Garfield became a staunch proponent of a dollar backed by a gold standard, and strongly opposed the "greenback".
+Under Chase's influence, Garfield became a staunch proponent of a U.S. dollar backed by a gold standard, and strongly opposed the "greenback".
 He also accepted the necessity of suspension of payment in gold or silver during the Civil War with strong reluctance.
 He voted with the Radical Republicans in passing the Wade–Davis Bill, designed to give Congress more authority over Reconstruction, but Lincoln defeated it with a pocket veto.

 Garfield did not consider Lincoln very worthy of reelection, but there seemed to be no viable alternative.
 "He will probably be the man, though I think we could do better", he said.
 Garfield attended the party convention and promoted Rosecrans as Lincoln's running mate, but delegates chose Military Governor of Tennessee Andrew Johnson.
 Lincoln was reelected, as was Garfield.
 By then, Chase had left the Cabinet and been appointed Chief Justice, and his relations with Garfield became more distant.

 Garfield took up the practice of law in 1865 to improve his personal finances.
 His efforts took him to Wall Street where, the day after Lincoln's assassination, a riotous crowd drew him into an impromptu speech to calm their passions: "Fellow citizens!
 Clouds and darkness are round about Him!
 His pavilion is dark waters and thick clouds of the skies!
 Justice and judgment are the establishment of His throne!
 Mercy and truth shall go before His face!
 Fellow citizens!
 God reigns, and the Government at Washington still lives!"
 The speech, with no mention or praise of Lincoln, was, according to Garfield biographer Robert G. Caldwell, "quite as significant for what it did not contain as for what it did."
 In the following years, Garfield had more praise for Lincoln; a year after Lincoln's death, Garfield said, "Greatest among all these developments were the character and fame of Abraham Lincoln," and in 1878 he called Lincoln "one of the few great rulers whose wisdom increased with his power".

 When in Washington, Garfield attended Vermont Avenue Christian Church, which later became National City Christian Church, a building constructed and funded by the Disciples.